GoogleCloudPlatform/anthos-service-mesh-packages/asm-patch/README.md

 The asm-patch package contains [kustomize](https://github.com/kubernetes-sigs/kustomize) configurations to enable ASM feature on an existing cluster.
 It includes a root kustomization.yaml file, a patch folder for cluster and nodepool patches, and additional resources.
-In additional to the existing kpt config setters (e.g. cluster-name, max-nodes, gcloud.core.project, and etc.), it adds a new one, base-dir, which sets the base directory of the configurations of an existing cluster.
+In additional to the existing kpt config setters (e.g. gcloud.container.cluster, gcloud.core.project, and etc.), it adds a new one, base-dir, which sets the base directory of the configurations of an existing cluster.

 ## Instructions on how to apply the patches